brianmatthewthomas/generalUtilities/preservation_utilities/README.md

 ![](./media/transfer_utility_fileOptions.PNG)

-Checking the Include files in inventory spreadsheet box will add file-level information to the transfer_inventory.csv spreadsheet output.
-This data is already aggregated for the folder-level information that will always be included in the transfer_inventory.csv file so using this option will not increase time-in-process. **For large file sets this is not recommended as it will make review of the transfer excel spreadsheet challenging for staff of both agencies**.
+Checking the Include files in inventory spreadsheet box will add file-level information to the transfer_helper.csv spreadsheet output.
+This data is already aggregated for the folder-level information that will always be included in the transfer_helper.csv file so using this option will not increase time-in-process. **For large file sets this is not recommended as it will make review of the transfer excel spreadsheet challenging for staff of both agencies**.
 ### 3. Folder Browse
 Click on the Browse button on the right-hand side of the interface and navigate to the folder you wish to process.